 Diploma in Cognitive Behavioural Therapy (120 SCQF credits at level 11)

-*Please note all courses are subject to sufficient class numbers to be able to run, so if interested please apply asap so we have a firm idea of numbers.
+*Please note all courses are subject to sufficient class numbers to be able to run, Applications being accepted now.

 Glasgow Cognitive Therapy Centre